larseggert/moderation/draft-ecahc-moderation.md

 Due to the global nature of the IETF, the membership of this team SHOULD reflect a diversity of time zones and other participant characteristics that lets it operate effectively around the clock and throughout the year.
+Ideally, the moderator team should be able to respond to issues within a few hours.

 Team diversity is also important to ensure any participant observing problematic behavior can identify a moderator they feel comfortable contacting.

 ## Relation to Ombudsteam